commitsovercoffee/markup-mansion/src/routes/writings/games.md

 ![God of War Ragnarok](https://storage.googleapis.com/markup-mansion-assets/gowr.jpg)

-As a longtime fan of God of War, I went into Ragnarok with cautious excitement.
+I went into Ragnarok with cautious excitement.
 I wasn’t expecting too much since sequels don’t always hit the mark.
 But this one didn’t just meet expectations, it blew past them.
 From the very beginning, Ragnarok builds on everything that made the previous game great and takes it up a notch.
 The combat feels even tighter, the characters are more layered, and the world is bigger and richer.
 And man, that spear… I can still hear its sound in my head.
 The boss fight with Heimdall?
 One of the most memorable in the whole series.

 What stood out the most to me, though, was how Ragnarok manages to balance everything so smoothly.
 The gameplay, the mechanics, the character development, it all just clicks.